jaygriffinjay/Locus/README.md

-A Chrome extension for launching bookmarks
+A Chrome extension for launching bookmarks fast